TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/3-Model-View-Controller-in-Extbase.rst

 saw a displaying action and then a modifying action.

 Now we have all the Modules we need for developing our Application.
-You got to know the Object-oriented basics, modelled the application domain with Domain Driven Design and introduced the clean separation between the Domain Model and the Presentation Logic
+You got to know the Object-oriented basics, modeled the application domain with Domain Driven Design and introduced the clean separation between the Domain Model and the Presentation Logic